 (ii) Subparagraph (A) is amended by striking the word “license” and inserting the word “permit” in its place.

-(iii) Subparagraph (C) is amended by striking the word “license” and inserting the word “permit” in its place.
+(iii) Subparagraph (C) is amended as follows:

+(I) Strike the word “license” and insert the word “permit” in its place.

+(II) Strike the figure “$15” and insert the figure “$75” in its place.

 (4) Subsection (c) is amended by striking the word “licenses” and inserting the word “permits” in its place.

 (5) Subsection (d) is amended to read as follows: